Hey Joe: Early recordings (1965–1966)

-Three other Los Angeles bands recorded the song in 1966: the Standells with the title "Hey Joe, Where You Gonna Go", included it on their 1966 Dirty Water album; the Music Machine recorded a slow, moody, fuzz-laden version of the song in late 1966; and Love included a version on their debut album, Love, recorded in January 1966 and released on Elektra Records in April.
+Three other Los Angeles bands recorded the song in 1966: the Standells with the title "Hey Joe, Where You Gonna Go", included it on their 1966 Dirty Water album; the Music Machine recorded a slow, moody, fuzz-laden version of the song (that bandleader Sean Bonniwell later said had been worked out by himself and Tim Rose) in late 1966; and Love included a version on their debut album, Love, recorded in January 1966 and released on Elektra Records in April.
 Love's Bryan MacLean was introduced to the song by David Crosby during 1965, while MacLean had been a roadie for the Byrds.
 Love's lead vocalist, Arthur Lee, claimed in later years that it was Love's version that turned Jimi Hendrix on to the song as well as most of the other Los Angeles acts who covered the song.
 Love's recording of "Hey Joe" features slightly different lyrics than most versions of the song; for example, the lyric "gun in your hand" became "money in your hand" in Love's version.
 The Byrds recording of the song also features the same altered lyrics as Love's version.
 Love guitarist Johnny Echols claims that Love's and the Byrds' lyrics are the authentic ones.
 According to Echols, the Leaves (with whom they were friends) had heard Love performing the song and asked them for the lyrics.
 He rewrote them to play the Leaves a "dirty trick", accidentally authoring the version that everybody got to know.

+The Chicago-based Shadows Of Knight included a rave-up version of Hey Joe on their second LP, Back Door Men, in 1966.